Ohio's Special Education Profiles

 - Post-school outcomes survey (Indicator 14)

-The second release, targeted for May 2023, will add student outcome indicators that do not have required actions:
+The second release, targeted for May 2024, will add student enrollment and student outcome indicators that do not have required actions:

 - Math and reading assessment participation and proficiency rates (Indicator 3)

 - Least restrictive environment for school-age students (Indicator 5)

 - Least restrictive environment for preschool students (Indicator 6)

 - Preschool outcomes (Indicator 7)

 In the public version of each district’s profile, to ensure student privacy the Department masks indicators for which there are fewer than 10 students included in the calculation.
 These indicators are displayed as “<10”.
 Not all districts and community schools have data for each indicator.
 Districts and community schools that did not report students for an indicator are displayed as "NR" for not reported.
 Districts and community schools that did not have enough students in a subgroup to meet minimum group sizes are displayed as "NC" for not calculated.

 The Excel file below contains several columns for each indicator required in the annual public data report.
 The file also contains a "Data Notes" sheet featuring a brief description of each indicator.